+47 51 95 80 00 info@workplacesafety.no

 Digital tools can solve some of the challenges

 By using a digital tool such as Workplace Safety, the company gets a comprehensive and up-to-date overview of chemicals and associated documentation.
 The system provides guidance on co-storage and alerts you to potential storage hazards, based on the German standard TRGS 510 for co-storage.
-It’s also easy to look up the safety data sheet directly in the system, so requirements for handling, storage and stability are quickly available.
+It is also easy to look up the safety data sheet directly in the system, so requirements for handling, storage and stability are quickly available.

-Good chemical management is primarily about order, structure and good routines.
+Chemical management is primarily about order, structure and good routines.
 By ensuring clear labelling, correct storage conditions, suitable equipment and simple, up-to-date systems, daily operations can become both safer and more efficient.
 Small improvements in routines can make a big difference.

 Substitution of chemicals: How to choose safer alternatives